JSorngard/const-primes/README.md

 The implementations in `trial` are slower, but do not need const generics unless they return an array.

+## 🚧 Under construction
+Expect breaking changes fairly often.
+The crate will still try to adhere to semver.

 ## Examples
 ### Prime generation
 Generate arrays of prime numbers with the function `trial::primes`